Chymyst/chymyst-core/doc/joinrun.md

 println(x.logSoup)
 ```

-It is a runtime error to use `setLogLevel` or `logSoup` on molecules that do not yet belong to any join definition.
+It is a runtime error to use `setLogLevel` or `logSoup` on molecules that are not yet bound to any join definition.

 ## Reactions